Amahle-Bana/Javascript-Projects/README.md

 # Javascript-Projects

-This is a repository for my Javascript projects.
+## This is a repository for my Javascript projects.

+Please note: install node before running this small projects.